 Professor Ulrike Tillmann FRS

-Ulrike Tillmann is a mathematician who has worked in algebraic topology, K-theory, and non-commutative geometry.
-Her work on the moduli spaces of surfaces and manifolds of higher dimensions has been motivated by problems in quantum physics and string theory.
-More recently her work has also been motivated by the challenges in data science.
+Ulrike Tillmann is a mathematician who has worked in topology, K-theory, and non-commutative geometry.
+Her work on the moduli spaces of Riemann surfaces and manifolds of higher dimensions has been motivated by problems in quantum physics and string theory.
+Her recent work in applied topology has been motivated by the challenges in data science.

 Interest and expertise

 - Applied mathematics and theoretical physics, Pure mathematics

 Topological and conformal field theory, geometric topology, moduli spaces, topological data analysis